hkwilliamchiu/Merge-ESG-Data/README.txt

 The files that are used for merging are:

 - Bloomberg
     * Bloomberg data.xlsx : a sample ESG data downloaded via Bloomberg Query Language.
-Sheet "BQL" cell A1 displays the fuction used to download the data.
+Sheet "BQL" cell A1 displays the function used to download the data.
 Note that the function can only run in a Bloomberg terminal.
-Shee1 contains a duplicate, as values, of the data downloaded, and the cell containing the BQL function is removed.
+Sheet1 contains a duplicate, as values, of the data downloaded, and the cell containing the BQL function is removed.

 - Refinitiv
     * Refinitiv_ESG_2020_AfricaAndOceania.xlsx : a sample ESG data downloaded via Refinitiv workspace.
 It contains some selected ESG metrics for all companies located in the region Africa and Oceania